srijantechie/Weather_Dataset_EDA/README.md

 ✅ Improved Data Readiness

-Reduced missing data by 100% through imputation and cleaning
+--Reduced missing data by 100% through imputation and cleaning

-Standardized date-time formats and weather condition labels across 100,000+ rows
+--Standardized date-time formats and weather condition labels across 100,000+ rows

 📈 Insights & Decision Support

-Identified 5+ strong correlations (e.g., humidity vs. visibility, wind vs. temperature)
+--Identified 5+ strong correlations (e.g., humidity vs. visibility, wind vs. temperature)

-Clustered weather events into 7 major condition types for easier downstream analysis
+--Clustered weather events into 7 major condition types for easier downstream analysis

-Enabled improved seasonal analysis that can enhance forecasting models by up to 15–20% accuracy
+--Enabled improved seasonal analysis that can enhance forecasting models by up to 15–20% accuracy

 💡 Usability & Reusability

-Created a reusable notebook for rapid EDA that can be applied to any similar weather dataset
+--Created a reusable notebook for rapid EDA that can be applied to any similar weather dataset

-Reduced EDA time by ~40% for future analysts or modelers working with weather data
+--Reduced EDA time by ~40% for future analysts or modelers working with weather data